wix-incubator/wSpy/README.md

     ```
     $ yarn add wspy
     ```
-2. Require `wSpy` in your file:
+2. Require `wSpy` in your file and initialize it:
     ```
-    const wSpy = require('wspy')
+    const wSpy = require('wspy').initBrowserHost({ includeLogs: 'myLog' })
     ```
-3. Add logs to main points in your code:
+3. Log your app events:
     ```
-    wSpy.log(logName, [functionName, arguments])
+    wSpy.log('myLog', [functionName, ...arguments])
     ```

-## Usage
+## Settings

-#### Logging system
-With wSpy you can log where ever you want.

-Each log gives you the following:
-* Log name
-* Log index
-* Memory usage
-* Source (stacktrace)
-* Time (seconds and ms)
-* Record (you can log arguments for functions and view them in each log)

-wSpy works with several platforms: Node, browser and worker.

-#### wSpy settings:
 Define in your code the settings for wSpy config.
 If not defined, wSpy would use it own default config:
 ```
 {
     includeLogs: '',             // Default logs for wSpy.
 Must define it when initiating!
     moreLogs: '',                // Logs that would only work if defined in wSpy param
-    extraIgnoredEvents: [],      // Events not to log
+    extraIgnoredEvents: [],      // Events not to log.
-    MAX_LOG_SIZE: 10000,         // Maximum log count.
-When reaching, wSpy would start deleting each log for the new to come
+    MAX_LOG_SIZE: 10000,         // Maximum log size for each log.
+When reached, wSpy slice the log by half.
-    DEFAULT_LOGS_COUNT: 300,     // Default count for grouped, purge and recent functionalities.
     GROUP_MIN_LEN: 5,            // Default min length for grouped functionality.
     stackFilter: /wSpy/i         // Stacktrace filter using regex.
 Recommended when working with minified libraries: react-dom, require.min.js etc.
 }